cloud-gov/cg-site/_docs/management/leveraging-authentication.md

 #### Logging users out of UAA and your application

-cloud.gov's UAA server provides a logout endpoint to terminate the user session.
+Cloud.gov's UAA server provides a logout endpoint to terminate the user session.
 To implement this logout:

 - Provide a local logout feature specific to your application and use that to